SAP-samples/btp-fiori-helloworld/addendum/2_booster_step_1.md

-**Note:**
+<sub>**Note:**
-This step is only necessary for an Enterprise Account (e.g. pay-as-you-go Account with free-tier service plans) SAP BTP Trial comes with preconfigured HTML5 application development.
+This step is only necessary for an Enterprise Account (e.g. pay-as-you-go Account with free-tier service plans) SAP BTP Trial comes with preconfigured HTML5 application development.</sub>

+### Run the Prequisites Check of the Booster "Prepare an account for HTML5 application development"

 **Introduction**